-- 1. In the event the proposed action has an adverse impact that affects low-income populations more than non-low-income populations at a level that exceeds the thresholds established in the adopted Disproportionate Burden for Fare Changes Policy, or that restricts the benefits of the fare change to protected populations, the finding would be considered as a potential disproportionate burden. - 2.
-Given a potential disproportionate burden, SAMTD will evaluate whether there is an alternative that would serve the same objectives and with a more equitable impact.
+- 1. In the event the proposed action has an adverse impact that affects low-income populations more than non-low-income populations at a level that exceeds the thresholds established in the adopted Disproportionate Burden for Fare Changes Policy, or that restricts the benefits of the fare change to protected populations, the finding would be considered as a potential disproportionate burden. - Given a potential disproportionate burden, SAMTD will evaluate whether there is an alternative that would serve the same objectives and with a more equitable impact.
 Otherwise, SAMTD will take measures to minimize or mitigate the adverse impact of the proposed action. - The Disproportionate Burden for Fare Changes Policy defines measures for determination of potential disproportionate burden on low-income populations resulting from any changes in fares.

-Policy: Disproportionate Burden for Fare Changes Number: 712 Delegation of eneral Manager under a Authority by the Board of esolution #01-16, dated October Effective date: 05/16/17 Page 3 of 3
+Policy: Disproportionate Burden for Fare Changes Number: 712 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
+Effective date: 05/16/17 Page 3 of 3